Brett-C/E-Commerce-Back-End/README.md

 ## Usage

 To use this application, simply download and install all node packages, and then run "node index.js".
-This will load up the server and let use insomnia to test all of the routes.
+This will load up the server and let you use insomnia to test all of the routes.

 ## Credits